-Margaret Costello encouraged the applicant to reduce the size of each unit.
+Margaret Costello encouraged the applicant to reduce the size of the 79 largest units to reduce each floor from 1200 sqft to 800 sqft.
 Bruce Wheeler acknowledged her comment.

 Katie Fisher, 1 White Pond Road, stated that she does not find a significant cost difference in duplex units and detached units.
 She supported the preservation of open space on the site.